yfshaikh/hacktx/TOOL_PARAMETERS_CONSOLIDATED.md

 ## Important Notes

 ### 1. Visual Feedback
-Both tools display results in **dynamic UI cards** on the right side of the screen:
+All tools display results in **dynamic UI cards** on the right side of the screen:
 - Cards appear automatically when tools are called
 - Users can expand cards for full details
 - Multiple cards can be open simultaneously